devmusiczz/LegalGate/README.md

 npm install
 ```

-To run the application got to the client folder and run the following command:
+To run the application go to the client folder and run the following command:

 ```
 npm run dev